How meat and poultry fit in your healthy diet

 When you follow these methods to cut the fat, meat and poultry can be both a tasty and healthy part of your diet.By Mayo Clinic Staff

-But before you copy their recipes, consider this: With a few simple tricks and tips, you can have tasty and healthy entrees.
+With a few simple tricks and tips, meat and poultry can still be a part of tasty and healthy entrees that include your favorite protein foods.
 Learn how to choose the healthiest selections of meat and poultry and how to prepare them using low-fat methods.
-With these tips, you can reduce the fat even in higher fat marbled cuts.

 Selecting meat and poultry

 - Check percentages.
-When buying ground beef, look for packages with the highest percentage of lean meat — 90 percent or higher.
+When buying ground beef, look for packages with the highest percentage of lean meat — 90% or higher.

 - Watch the ground.
 Ground poultry can have as much fat as ground beef has, or more, because it often includes dark meat and skin.
-To make the leanest choice, choose ground breast meat, or look for 90 percent lean ground chicken or turkey.
+To make the leanest choice, choose ground breast meat, or look for 90% lean ground chicken or turkey.

 Preparing meat and poultry

 - Use marinades.
-Marinades tenderize meat and keep it moist while cooking.
+Marinades tenderize and keep meat and poultry moist while cooking.
 They can also enhance flavor that may otherwise be lost when you trim fat.
 Choose low-fat marinades, such as mixtures of herbs or spices with wine, soy sauce or citrus juice.